misterclarity/misterclarity/exampleSite/content/english/blog/self-love-principles.md

 1\.
 Food has a purpose.
 Beyond that purpose its value quickly diminishes to the point of becoming toxic, addictive, or burdensome.

 2\.
 Water can also be part of a meal.
 If desired, taking sips of water with a meal can aid digestion.
-An entire glass might do the opposite.
+Drinking an entire glass however might do the opposite.

 3\.
 Meals should be balanced from a nutritional point of view.
 Vegetables and fresh ingredients should always be the top priority.